MTM Investment Management LLC Decreases Holdings in iShares S&P 500 ETF (NYSEARCA:IVV)

-MTM Investment Management LLC reduced its stake in shares of iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 20.4% during the 3rd quarter, according to its most recent disclosure with the Securities and Exchange Commission (SEC).
-The fund owned 358 shares of the company’s stock after selling 92 shares during the quarter.
+MTM Investment Management LLC decreased its position in iShares S&P 500 ETF (NYSEARCA:IVV – Get Rating) by 20.4% during the 3rd quarter, according to the company in its most recent disclosure with the Securities and Exchange Commission.
+The fund owned 358 shares of the company’s stock after selling 92 shares during the period.
 MTM Investment Management LLC’s holdings in iShares S&P 500 ETF were worth $128,000 as of its most recent SEC filing.

 iShares Core S&P 500 ETF (the Fund) is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the Standard & Poor’s 500 Index (the Index).
 The Index measures the performance of the large-capitalization sector of the United States equity market.